jdleesmiller/latex-course/README.md

 1. The [minted package](http://www.ctan.org/pkg/minted) provides syntax
 highlighting.
 It is installed by default in recent versions of TeX Live.

-1. The minted package calls out to the [pygments syntax highlighter](http://pygments.org/), which is written in python.
+1. The minted package calls out to the
+[pygments syntax highlighter](http://pygments.org/), which is written in python.
+The relevant package is python-pygments in Debian / Ubuntu (`sudo apt-get install python-pygments`).

 1. There is a simple `Makefile` that manages the build.
 To use it, you'll probably need to be on Linux, and you will need `make`.